allebb/linguist/README.md

 ```php
 "ballen/linguist": "^1.0"
 ```
-Then install the package by running the ``composer update ballen/linguist`` command.
+Then install the package by running the ``composer install`` command.

 Examples
 --------